vukbgit/simplex/README.md

 * set up _database architecture_
     * tipically a subject is the representation of one _table_
+    * Simplex aims to be localization ready, so model data should be divided in two tables:
+        * one main table for language-indipendent data, at least the primary key; it should be named after the model key, usually snake case even if it can be any name as long as it is set into _config/crudl.php_
+        * one for any language-dependent information (if any), named _main-table-name_locales_ (with the mandatory _locales suffix), with the following structure:
+            * a primary key (integer autoincrement)
+            * a _language_code_ (char 2) field, which hold the languages codes used as key into _config/languages.json_ (the ISO-639-1 codes)
+            * any custom field (text or varchar) for localized pieces of informations as needed by subject
     * although not strictly necessary there should also be a correspondent _view_
     * Simplex is shipped with a convenient _private/local/simplex/docs/views.sql_ where views definition can be written; often database manager SQL editor are not handy, storing views definition into a plain SQL/text file, editing through an editor with synthax highlighting and copy and paste into the db application can be a solution and provides also a backup
 * each subject files are contained into a folder named after the subject